core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This section defines the REST API for the creation, management, and lookup of endpoints for group operations.
 Similar to endpoint registration entries in the RD, groups may be created or removed.
 However unlike an endpoint entry, a group entry consists of a list of endpoints and does not have a lifetime associated with it.
-In order to make use of multicast requests with CoAP, a group MAY have a multicast address associated with it.
+To make use of multicast requests with CoAP, a group MAY have a multicast address associated with it, and should share a common set of resources.

 ## Register a Group {#group-register}

-In order to create a group, a commissioning tool (CT) used to configure groups, makes a request to the RD indicating the name of the group to create (or update), optionally the sector the group belongs to, and optionally the multicast address of the group.
+To create a group, a commissioning tool (CT) used to configure groups, makes a request to the RD indicating the name of the group to create (or update), optionally the sector the group belongs to, and optionally the multicast address of the group.
 This specification does not require that the endpoints belong to the same sector as the group, but a Resource Directory implementation can impose requirements on the sectors of groups and endpoints depending on its configuration.